flutter/website/src/jobs/android.md

 ## About the position

 In the “Android Engineer” role, you’ll be part of a team that makes Flutter on Android the absolute best it can be, including:

 *   Delivering outstanding performance.
 *   Delighting developers with a simple but powerful developer experience.
-*   Making Flutter feel “native” on Android (e.g. by tying into system preferences and accessibility, or by integrating with native performance & memory profiling tools).
+*   Making Flutter feel “native” on Android (for example, by tying into system preferences and accessibility, or by integrating with native performance and memory profiling tools).
 *   Allowing seamless and efficient interoperability with native Android views and libraries.
 *   Encouraging the growth and quality of the Flutter Android plugin ecosystem on pub.dev.
 *   Nurturing a thriving community of contributions from open-source developers by reviewing GitHub pull requests (PRs).

 ## Our values